bsanghi/Vehicle-Detection/README.md

 det.add_heat(heat)
 det.add_rects(rectangles)

-Using the normalized heat, we tried to separate signal from false signal :
+Using the normalized heat, we tried to separate true signals from false signals :

 heatmap_cut = np.zeros_like(img[:,:,0])
 for heat in det.prev_heat: